-Since inception to September 30, 2010, we have financed our operations primarily through private and public placements of equity securities for proceeds totaling \$139.2 million and through a debt facility with loan proceeds totaling \$17.0 million.
-The proceeds have been used to fund our operations.
-As of September 30, 2010, we had \$34.5 million in cash, cash equivalents and short-term investments.
+From inception to March 31, 2011, we have financed our operations primarily through private and public placements of equity securities for proceeds totaling \$139.2 million and through two debt facilities with loan proceeds totaling \$37.0 million, \$9.0 million of which was used to pay off the remaining balance of the first facility, and our GPCR program funding agreement with Vulcan pursuant to which we received \$20.0 million.
+As of March 31, 2011, we had \$43.6 million in cash, cash equivalents and short-term investments.
 Our cash, cash equivalents and short-term investment balances are held principally in interest-bearing instruments, including money market accounts.
 Cash in excess of immediate requirements is invested in accordance with established guidelines to preserve principal and maintain liquidity.

-On October 21, 2010, we entered into an agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our GPCR program.
-Also on October 21, 2010, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority under which we received a \$5.0 million grant award that will be paid against expenses that we incur for our GPCR program.
-Following the receipt of the \$20.0 million from Vulcan, we gave notice to Patobios Limited, or Patobios, of the exercise of our right to purchase from Patobios intellectual property assets related to an assay technology for use in the GPCR program.
-The purchase price for these assets is approximately \$10.8 million Canadian dollars, or CAD, of which approximately \$7.8 million CAD is payable in cash and \$3.0 million CAD is payable in our common stock.
-We expect to complete the acquisition of these assets in 2010.
-For more information, please see "Note 11 - Subsequent Events" in the accompanying consolidated financial statements.
+In October 2010, we entered into an agreement with Vulcan pursuant to which we received \$20.0 million for our GPCR program.
+Also in October 2010, we entered into an agreement with LSDF under which we received a \$5.0 million grant award that will be paid as reimbursement of expenses that we incur and equipment purchases we make for our GPCR program.
+In addition, we agreed to purchase from Patobios intellectual property assets related to a proprietary cellular redistribution assay for consideration consisting of approximately \$10.8 million, of which approximately \$7.6 million was paid in cash and \$3.2 million was paid in 379,039 shares of our common stock.
+We completed the acquisition of these assets in November 2010.

-In addition, on October 21, 2010 we entered into a \$20.0 million debt facility with Oxford Finance Corporation, or Oxford, pursuant to which Oxford has agreed to lend us up to \$20.0 million in two tranches of \$10.0 million each.
-Upon signing the agreement, we borrowed the first tranche of \$10.0 million, approximately \$9.0 million of which we used to repay all outstanding amounts, including a 1.0% prepayment fee, due under our loan and security agreement with BlueCrest.
-Under our agreement with Oxford, at any time before March 31, 2011 we may, at our sole option, borrow from Oxford the second tranche of \$10.0 million, subject to our satisfaction of specified conditions precedent described in the agreement.
-For more information, please see "Note 11 - Subsequent Events" in the accompanying consolidated financial statements.
+Also in October 2010 we entered into a \$20.0 million debt facility with Oxford pursuant to which Oxford agreed to lend us up to \$20.0 million in two tranches of \$10.0 million each.
+Upon signing the agreement, we borrowed the first tranche of \$10.0 million, or Tranche 1, approximately \$9.0 million of which we used to repay all outstanding amounts, including a 1.0% prepayment fee on the then-outstanding principal amount, due under our loan and security agreement with BlueCrest Venture Finance Master Fund Limit, or BlueCrest.
+In March 2011, we borrowed from Oxford the second tranche of \$10.0 million, or Tranche 2.
+As of March 31, 2011, our notes payable balance was \$20.3 million, consisting primarily of notes payable to Oxford.
+We have classified \$18.1 million of the \$20.3 million balance of notes payable as a long-term liability.
+We cannot borrow any additional amounts from Oxford under our agreement.